 The owners of the land that provides access to the beach have requested vehicles not be allowed access to the beach and sand dunes to protect the fragile ecology of the dunes.
 The Surf Lifesaving Club still has access.

-The decision was made earlier in the year after much discussion with local land owners.
+The decision was made in 2020 after much discussion with local land owners.

 Signs will be erected shortly that explain the requirements.